woof-os/.github/profile/README.md

 ## Beautiful
 The config files are updated very often and we try to make the best looking desktop that is functional.

-## Beginner Friendly (Coming Soon)
+## Editions For Both Beginners and Intermediates
-We are working on a Plasma edition so that new users can benifit from our features as well, just as our current config, we expect to update it very often.
+We work on different editions for Woof OS to meet more users' wants.
+Woof OS is built in a way that it is different between the editions while giving the same feel across the OS.

 # Our Team